-When available my regular courses offer an insight into the processes I regularly use in a friendly, supportive environment for a maximum of four participants.
+My courses offer an insight into the processes I regularly use in a friendly, supportive environment for a maximum of four participants.

 I’ve made every mistake in the book over the years [and plenty that aren’t] … so I make sure you don’t!

 You get to go away with a beautiful box, and loads of great box making tips …

 As well as all the obvious stuff, some things you will learn:

 • the difference between ‘abrasion’ and ‘cutting’, and why modern abrasives are often a good choice for small work.

 • all about the ‘zen/stuff‘ scale, and where you are on it …

 • the importance of a table-mounted router – upcut and downcut spirals explained.

 • all about the world’s second most sophisticated clamping system.